thomas-liao/Food_Mate/README.md

 For back end we choose springboot and h2 database as server and database to store user and restaurant information.
 The whole project is under restful-web-services folder.
 To run the whole projects, user Intellij to import the whole project, waiting for dependency downloaded, and click run button, you are ready to go!

-### Recommender System

-We've implemented an SVD-based collaborative filtering system to perform ranking on all available hosts according to the history of the guest and his/her similarity with other guests.

-#### Introduction

-We maintain an m by n matrix M where m denotes the numbre of users and n denotes the number of restaurants, the (i,j)-th element of which represents the rating of user i to restaurant j.
-The matrix will be sparse because the user will only have visited a few of all restaurants in our system.
-And the missing elements in that matrix are estimated based on a factorization M = P^T*Q. This method represents user i as a vector of preferences for a few factors and item j as a vector where each element expresses how much the item exhibits that factor.
-Then the rating of item j for user i is estimated by the inner product of these two vectors.

-#### Model Training and Testing

-For model training, we only minimize loss over observed values and regularize P and Q. We use stochastic gradient descent  (SGD) to minimize the loss function.
-Since we don't have data for our system, we created some synthetic user history data which are generated from 5 independent distributions.
-We crawled information of ~300 restaurants and generated 100 users for testing.
-With 10% data of the whole matrix, we achieve a RMSE of 1.07 in the rating scale of 1 to 5.

-In production mode, we will periodically update the original matrix and perform new factorization on it.
-We haven't look into the cold start problem, which could be addressed in later iterations using content-based recommendation.

-#### Implementation

-The core code is currently using Python and called by Java ProcessBuilder class.
-We will consider rewrite it in Java and add more logic on top of that.

-Some python packages are needed to run the whole project. run

-`pip install -r requirement.txt`

-`pip install -r requirement1.txt`

-Since the packages in requirement1.txt are depend on packages in requirement.txt, the order is important.

-There is an easy way to check our server!
-We deployed the whole server on Heroku, so you can eaily check the endpoint of our server by accessing: https://food-mate.herokuapp.com as the base url, the detail of endpoints are stored in FoodMate.postman_collection.json.

 ### Currently Implemented endpoint

 **GET /users**